TrajAgent: An LLM-Agent Framework for Trajectory Modeling via Large-and-Small Model Collaboration: Methods

 \subsubsection{Agent Learning via Reasoning}

 Following Reflexion~\cite{shinn2024reflexion}, we design expert optim agent for learning from the experimental records via reasoning.
 The standard optim agent utilizes the history operation and related results as the feedback to update its action in the next step.
 Specifically, it works as two stages, including "think" and "action".
 To support the "think then action", it builds a long-term memory for recording all experimental data and a short-term memory for historical actions.
 In the "think" stage, optim agent analyzes the long-term memory and meta information of experiment and generating the guidance of action in the short-term memory.
 In the "action" stage, optim agent analyze the results in short-term memory to generate the action.
 Different optimization mechanism utilize the same optim agent with different action space and optimization tips.

-\fix Besides, as shown in Figure~\ref{fig:idea}, our framework can also utilize LLM-based agent as the specialized model to complete the trajectory modelling tasks.
+Besides, as shown in Figure~\ref{fig:idea}, our framework can also utilize LLM-based agent as the specialized model to complete the trajectory modelling tasks.
 Thus, we design prompt optimization agent to optimize agent based specialized models.
 We keep all experimental records in each experiment, including the raw input trajectories, the LLM's inference results, and the reasoning process.
-We select the two best-performing trajectories along with their corresponding inference results and reasoning process as few-shot examples, which are then added to the original prompt for a re-run of the experiment.
+We select the two best-performing trajectories along with their corresponding inference results and reasoning process as \textbf{high-scoring memory entries}, which are then added to the original prompt for a re-run of the experiment.
 This process of conducting experiments and selecting results is referred to as one iteration.
-In each iteration, the few-shot examples are updated based on the experiment results. \unfix
+In each iteration, the \textbf{high-scoring memory entries} are updated based on the experiment results.

+To validate that agents leverage causal reasoning over memory logs (not pattern matching), we conduct an ablation where memory entries were stripped of performance scores (i.e., no “good/bad” labels).
+As shown in Appendix Table \ref{tab:memory-score-ablation}, performance stagnated ($\Delta$Acc@5 < 0.5\%), confirming that score-guided reflection is essential.
+This mirrors reinforcement learning’s reward signal, enabling the agent to infer why certain actions succeed.